Knyaz Vladimir last position

 Review of Knyaz Vladimir

 MV Knyaz Vladimir cruise ship (formerly "Roy Star") was built in 1971 as passenger and car ferry vessel in France.
 In 1981, it was converted / rebuilt as a cruise ship.
 Since 2017, the ship is owned by Russia (Ministry of Transport) and operated by the newly formed Russian company "Black Sea Cruises".

 History - construction and ownership

 The 9,159-ton, 1,000-passenger cruise ship Knyaz Vladimir initially sailed as MV Eagle (the first name of the vessel), operated by the British company "Southern Ferries".
 At first, the ship entered service as a car/cruise ferry.
 A few years later it was sold to the Paquet Cruises, subsidiary company of Nouvelle Compagnie de Paquebots (Marseille).
 In 1981, MV Eagle was rebuilt as cruise ship, and renamed "MV Azur".
 During the drydock refit, many passenger cabins were added.

-In 1994, the vessel was sold to Festival Cruises.
-The cruise ship served Festival Cruises for 10 years until in 2004 the company announced bankruptcy.
+In 1994, the vessel was sold to Festival Cruises and served the company for 10 years (until 2004 when announced bankruptcy).
 MV Azur had to be arrested by harbour authorities in Gibraltar.
 The vessel was sold to Mano Maritime for a price of over USD 10 million.
 After acquiring the vessel, Mano Maritime renamed it to "Royal Iris" and the cruise ship was repainted with a smiling yellow fish on both sides of her hull.

 MV Roy Star used to operate on Eastern Mediterranean cruises to ports in Cyprus and the Greek Islands.
 In 2014, Mano Cruises stopped the operations of the ship.

-In the beginning of 2017 the Russian Ministry of Transport held preliminary talks with Rosmorport and Sovfracht Group to launch regular passenger service to seaports of Crimea.
+- In the early 2017, the Russian Ministry of Transport held preliminary talks with Rosmorport and Sovfracht Group to launch regular passenger shipping service to Crimean ports.
 To implement the project the Ministry intended to deploy the Roy Star cruise ship.
-Provisional estimates showed that the project's cost is around RUB 700 million (USD 11,7 million ), including the vessel acquisition and refurbishment.
+Provisional estimates showed that the project's cost is around RUB 700 million (USD 11,7 million), including the vessel acquisition and refurbishment.